Online Double Oracle: Online Double Oracle

 \section{Online Double Oracle}

-In this section, we introduce a new algorithm -- Online Double Oracle (ODO) -- that solves large-size zero-sum games with no need to accessing the game matrix $\mA$.
+In this section, we introduce the ODO algorithm.
 ODO enjoys the no-regret property.
 Compared to the DO method, ODO can play strategically to exploit the opponent.
 Compared to the MWU algorithm, ODO can be applied on solving large zero-sum games.
-The development of ODO methods is based on the following assumption: \begin{assumption}[Small Support Size of NEs] Let $(\vpi^*, \vc^*)$ be a Nash equilibrium of the game $\mA_{n \times m}$.
-We assume the support size of $(\vpi^*, \vc^*)$ is smaller than the game size:

-\end{assumption} In asymmetric games with unique NE (e.g., $n\gg m$), Lemma \ref{lemma bound on k} guarantees the accuracy of Assumption \ref{small support size assumption}.
-Empirically, we also show that such an assumption holds on tens of real-world games (see Table 2 in Appendix C).

-The rest of this section is organised as follows.
-We first introduce the OSO algorithm and derive its regret bound.
-Later, we introduce Online Double Oracle (ODO) algorithm in which both players adopt the OSO algorithm, and then prove its convergence rate to NE.
-Considering real-world applications, we also study the performance of our OSO algorithm when a player can only access $\epsilon$-best response strategy.
-Finally, we consider the cases where Assumption \ref{keyassump} is violated, and provide an effective extension of OSO that maintains the no-regret property.
+The following subsections are organised as follows.
+We first introduce the key building block of ODO, which is Online Single Oracle (OSO).
+ODO is the algorithm in which both players adopt the OSO method.
+We derive ODO's convergence rate to NE, and also analyse ODO's performance when players can only access \emph{approximate} best responses.
+Finally, we provide a robust extension of OSO considering cases when the size of NE support is unknown (i.e., Assumption \ref{keyassump} may not hold).